jawither/EMBiR-Quadruped-wip-documentation/README.md

 Usually, the only direct modifications to the state estimator made by controllers are calls to `StateEstimatorContainer::setContactPhase()`.
 The one exception to this pattern is `FSM_State_Vision::_updateStateEstimator()`, which directly modifies the state estimator via pointer access from `StateEstimatorContainer::getResultHandle()`. `RobotRunner::initializeStateEstimator()` will also modify the state estimator by adding the relevant estimators to the container.

 Other than these exceptions, all writes to the state estimator should come from the periodic calls to the actual estimators’ `run()` functions.
+[See more about controller memory accesses](#robotcontroller-member-accesses-from-within-controllers)

 #### Modules that modify `_stateEstimatorContainer`
 - `RobotRunner`